-We are a direct importer, wholesaler, fabricator and installer of some of the finest natural stone products available anywhere in the world.
+Summit Granite is a direct importer, wholesaler, fabricator and installer of some of the finest natural stone products available anywhere in the world.
 We bring outstanding product, quality and timely installation direct to consumers at extraordinarily competitive prices.
-While being able to offer the entire spectrum of granite available in the Milwaukee market.
+While being able to offer the entire spectrum of granite available in the Milwaukee and Madison markets.
 We also provide exceptional value to our clients by offering a diverse spectrum of direct imported colors.

 You should choose granite because even the finest synthetics can’t match natural stone’s beautiful range of colors and textures, versatility, durability, depth, and lasting value.

 Granite is one of the hardest materials on earth, ranking close to that of quartz and diamonds.
 You will not scratch the countertop using an ordinary kitchen knife; however, you will ruin the knife.
 Generally it is not advisable to use granite as a cutting board.
-There are some specialty knives on the market, which can scratch granite as well.
-They are made with diamond chip or tungsten blades.
+There are some specialty knives with diamond chip or tungsten blades on the market, which can scratch granite as well.

 Granite will not burn.
 Under normal circumstances, granite will not chip or crack either.
 It would require excessive impact to chip a granite surface.
-If you were to chip the surface, it can be filled with a granite stone dust and epoxy.
+If you were to chip the surface, you can repair it with a granite stone dust and epoxy filler.

-Despite what you may have heard or read elsewhere, granite will stain if it is not properly protected and cared for.
+Despite what you may have heard or read elsewhere, granite will stain if it does not receive proper care and protection.
 After testing numerous stone sealers, we have selected the very best and seal your countertops before they are installed.
-Should the surface become stained before it was sealed, several applications of a poultice powder cleaner will remove the stain.
+Should the surface become stained before sealing, several applications of a poultice powder cleaner will remove the stain.

 Polished granite should receive cleaning care, using a mild phosphate-free, biodegradable liquid dish-soap, soap flakes or powders which contain no aromatics, followed by thorough rinsing and drying with cotton-flannel or chamois.

 We suggest that you seal your granite countertops once a year.
 Sealing your granite helps it resist staining, absorption, and discoloration.
-Sealers can be purchased at major home centers and, by following the included instructions, will go a long way to maintaining the beauty and shine of your countertop.
+Sealers are readily available at major home centers and, by following the included instructions, will go a long way to maintaining the beauty and shine of your countertop.